danielufeli/irentapp-final-capstone/README.md

 We're getting there... trust me ;)

+Create the master key
+Open the config folder and create a file named: `master.key` Once it's created copy and paste the following key in it `8a994df6cf8c92ebbcf62224d96253ae` Do not press space or enter after pasting the key, just save.

 ## System Dependencies

 Execute this command to automatically install all the dependencies needed to view and work on this project: